How to Stay Centered While Supporting Teen Mental Health

 Make Sure Everyone Gets More Sleep

 A good night’s sleep puts everyone in a better mood.
+Therefore, it makes parenting teens easier.
 Here are five ways that parents can help the whole household get to bed earlier and sleep more deeply.

 Set an electronic curfew.
+Parenting teens today means making an effort to help them unplug as often as possible.
 Kids’ use of technology often interferes with getting enough sleep.
 Turning off their computers and cellphones at a fixed time each night will help their brains can wind down and get ready for sleep.
 In fact, parents should do this, too!

 Create a bedtime routine.
 The whole family can do relaxing activities before bed instead of using technology, such as reading, taking a shower, listening to quiet music, or meditating.
 Therefore, family members can have a shared routine, or create their own personal ritual for bedtime.

 Get everyone up at the usual time on weekend mornings.
 Sleeping till noon and then staying up late will throw off a teen’s schedule for the rest of the week.
 Moreover, getting everyone up on the early side leaves more time for fun family activities during the day.

 Make sure your bedrooms are dark enough.
 Light can interfere with the sleep cycle.
 Consequently, use blackout curtains to make sure daylight is not disturbing anyone’s sleep.
 All lights in bedrooms should be off when the family is sleeping.

 Keep bedrooms cool.
 The body prepares for sleep by lowering its internal temperature, and a cool room can encourage that process.
 Therefore, turn down the thermostat at night once everyone is ready for bed.

 Reach out for Support—and Fun